 What are Assistive Technologies?

 Assistive Technologies (AT) are hardware or software tools that help individuals with disabilities perform tasks that might otherwise be difficult or impossible.
 In the context of web accessibility, AT enables users to navigate, understand, and interact with digital content.
-Understanding these technologies is crucial for anyone involved in designing for accessibility or developing accessible content.
+Understanding these technologies is crucial for anyone involved in designing or developing accessible content.

 Categories of Assistive Technologies